Williamli1127/Markdown-TOEFL/TOEFL_Writing.md

   + Listen to the lecture and Write down the specific arguments
   + Write the summarization 'without' personal opinion with three paragraph

+## <font color=#708090>Templates</font>
+  + There is a dichotomy of opinion concerning ... .
+    One school of thought, as presented by the reading , ... .
+    The opposing camp, of which the professor is a member, emphasizes ... .

 ## <font color=#708090>Sentences</font>
   + Negation
     ```